kleineluka/backlace/README.md

 ## More Information 🍷

 Backlace is licensed under Backlace License 2.0: for content creators (games, avatars, renders, videos, etc.) it grants permission to use personally or commercially without additional restrictions; for derivative shaders it adds restrictions (no near-identical resale and attribution).
 The software is provided “as is.”
 See [LICENSE.md](LICENSE.md) for full terms.

+Backlace supports any platform that uses the **Unity Built-in Render Pipeline (BiRP)**.
+These include your own game made with BiRP, or content in other games such as VRChat, Beatsaber, and MateEngine.
+Any BepinEx plugins targetting BiRP that load custom shaders can also use Backlace.

+Backlace was **built with** Unity 2022 LTS (but compatible with 2019.4+)

 If you wish to **make your own shader** with Backlace, please see [Contributing to Backlace](BUILDING.md) for more information!
 This is unnecessary if you just want to use Backlace as-is in your projects (ex. game developers, avatar creators, or world builders). ( *︾▽︾)